huzeyann/ncut_pytorch/docs/coloring.md

 ## RGB cube rotation

-Human perception is nor uniform on the RGB space -- green vs. yellow color is less perceptionally different than red vs. blue.
-Therefore, it's a good idea to rotation the RGB cube and try a different color.
+Human perception is not uniform on the RGB color space -- green vs. yellow is less perceptionally different than red vs. blue.
+Therefore, it's a good idea to rotate the RGB cube and try a different color.

 ```py linenums="1"
 # 9-way rotation of the rgb